James Honeyman-Scott: Legacy

-Although Honeyman-Scott died young, he influenced other well-known guitarists such as Johnny Marr, who noted that "most of all, the jingle-jangle came from James Honeyman-Scott of the Pretenders.
+Although Honeyman-Scott died young, he influenced other well-known guitarists such as Johnny Marr, who said that "most of all, the jingle-jangle came from James Honeyman-Scott of the Pretenders.
 He was the last important influence on my playing before I went out on my own.
 The first time I played 'Kid' with the Pretenders, I couldn't believe it.
 I've used that solo to warm up with every day for years."

 Honeyman-Scott is also credited with discovering Violent Femmes, who opened for the Pretenders at the Oriental Theatre in Milwaukee, Wisconsin, while the band was on tour.

 Honeyman-Scott's death profoundly affected the Pretenders' subsequent direction and longevity.
 Hynde later said, "One of the things that kept the band alive, ironically, was the death of Jimmy Scott.
 I felt I couldn't let the music die when he died.
 We'd worked too hard to get it where it was....
 I had to finish what we'd started".
 At the group meeting on 14 June 1982, Honeyman-Scott suggested bringing Robbie McIntosh into the group in some capacity.
 After Honeyman-Scott's death, McIntosh became the group's lead guitarist for several years.

+In a 2023 interview, Hynde said that she feels guilt over the deaths of Honeyman-Scott and Pete Farndon, stating that she "did not discourage" the drug-taking that resulted in the deaths of the two band members.
+Farndon died in 1983 at the age of 30.

 In 2005, Honeyman-Scott was posthumously inducted into the Rock and Roll Hall of Fame alongside Hynde, Farndon and Chambers as a member of the Pretenders.